-The Long-term plan is an essential document and process which directs council's capital works and renewal processes for the next 10 years if done appropriately.
+The Long Term Plan is an essential document and process which directs council's capital works and renewal processes for the next 10 years if done appropriately.
 Many documents go into identifying and feeding information into this document.

-Infrastructure Strategy (IS): the infrastructure strategy is a document which identifies councils next steps for the following 30 years, if robust it will only need minor adjustments to keep it current with central govt policies and council direction, it is very difficult to create a document that is also robust enough to handle changing political landscapes to actually provide a 30 year plan which will remain mostly consistent for the full 30 years.
+Infrastructure Strategy (IS):

+The infrastructure strategy is a document which identifies councils next steps for the following 30 years, if robust it will only need minor adjustments to keep it current with central govt policies and council direction, it is very difficult to create a document that is also robust enough to handle changing political landscapes to actually provide a 30 year plan which will remain mostly consistent for the full 30 years.
 This document contains:

-- What we hope Kaipara will look like in 2050

-- How we look to manage infrastructure

-- Significant projects

-- An overview of all council activities including financial profiles for 30 years,

-- Funding strategy

-- Key assumptions
+- What we hope Kaipara will look like in 30 years, - How we look to manage infrastructure, - Significant projects that will affect Kaipara as a district - An overview of all council activities including financial profiles for 30 years - Funding strategy - Key assumptions - Principal Management Options for consultation